weigoxp/FileTransfer_Restful/README.md

 # FileTransfer_Restful

 * Use H2 as metainfo storage
-* file storage path locates in Pathconfig class
+* file storage path locates in application.properties

   API: